 Images may only compete in one category (copies in multiple categories are not allowed even if they have been edited differently).
 Images competing may not be presented as images submitted to the Belpa competition, for example on social media, before the competition is completed.
 Images may have been previously published in other contexts and may have participated in other competitions.

-Images with an intended use by a commercial client to promote or brand a product or company.
-Advertising, still life, food, events, architecture, corporate and industrial photography are all included in this category.
-Composite and non-composite images and highly manipulated images (Photoshop or similar) are allowed.
-Al or CGI elements are not permitted.
+This category includes images created with the intention of being used by a commercial client to promote or brand a product, service, or company.
+Fashion, advertising, still life, food, events, corporate, and industrial photography are all included.
+Both composite and non-composite images, as well as heavily edited or manipulated work (e.g. via Photoshop), are allowed.
+However, images containing AI-generated or CGI elements are not permitted.

-An Illustration/Digital Art entry is a graphic depiction of any concept or subject.
+An Illustration entry is a graphic depiction of any concept or subject.
 The main principle of an illustration is to convey a concept, story or activity in such a way as to provide a visual representation.

 Composite and non-composite images and highly manipulated images (Photoshop or similar) are allowed in this category.
 Al or CGI elements are not permitted